Easy Apple Pie Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-With a tender filling made of sweet and tart apples in a delightfully flaky crust, this Easy Apple Pie Recipe will quickly become your go-to for every holiday.
-It’s hard to believe that a homemade pie this good is so easy to make!
-No special skills or tools needed.
+With a perfectly tender filling of sweet and tart apples wrapped in a flaky, golden crust, this Easy Apple Pie Recipe is sure to become a family Holiday favorite.
+The best part?
+It’s incredibly simple to make, no fancy skills or tools required!

-This homemade apple pie deserves a spot on every holiday dessert table but don’t wait to make it.
-We love to enjoy it with a scoop of ice cream or whipped topping as a fun fall treat.
+This homemade apple pie deserves a spot on your Thanksgiving of Christmas dessert table, but don’t wait to make it!
+We love to enjoy it with a scoop of vanilla ice cream or whipped topping as a fun fall treat.
 It’s so good!

 What You’ll Need

-• Pastry for double pie crust – I like to keep this easy apple pie recipe as quick as possible so I opted for storebought pie crust but of course, you can use homemade pie crust as well.
+• Pie crust: I like to make this easy apple pie recipe as quick as possible, so I opted for store-bought pie crust, but of course, you can also try my homemade pie crust.

 How to Make Apple Pie